hackclub/hackclub/archive/brainstorming/dec-16-brainstorming.md

         - Make a Pull Request
       - Whenever they ship a project in hackEDU PEOPLE GO CRAZY
   - For Each Club
-    - Create a facebook group for your club
+    - Create a Facebook group for your club
     - Join the hackEDUers club
     - Make sure every person is in High School Hackers
-  - Organizers facebook chat.
+  - Organizers Facebook chat.
   - Organizers FB Group
     - Think about the experience of a new user to the group
     - Poke each individual organizer to post something in the group